near/docs/docs/tutorials/test-your-smart-contracts.md

 });
 ```

 Next, lets rename the sample application to match what we're working on.
-That way, when we log into our NEAR Wallet, we'll see a meaningful authentication request.
+Later when we launch this application, we will be prompted to sign in to our NEAR Wallet.
+Renaming it here will allow us to see a more meaningful authentication request.

 > In the file `src/main.js`
-> - Change the name of the application on line 33
+> - Change the name of the application on line 33 to 'NEAR Place'

 ```js
 // find this line and change it to match